 Cipher Mining Announces Date of Third Quarter 2022 Business Update Conference Call

-/EIN News/ -- NEW YORK, Nov.
-04, 2022 (GLOBE NEWSWIRE) -- Cipher Mining Inc. (NASDAQ: CIFR) (“Cipher” or the “Company”), a U.S.-based Bitcoin mining company, today announced it will provide a business update and release its third quarter 2022 financial results before U.S. markets open on Monday, November 14, 2022.
+NEW YORK, Nov.
+04, 2022 (GLOBE NEWSWIRE) -- Cipher Mining Inc. CIFR ("Cipher" or the "Company"), a U.S.-based Bitcoin mining company, today announced it will provide a business update and release its third quarter 2022 financial results before U.S. markets open on Monday, November 14, 2022.
 Cipher will host a conference call and webcast that day at 8:00 a.m.
 Eastern Time.

 The live webcast and a webcast replay of the conference call can be accessed from the investor relations page of Cipher's website at https://investors.ciphermining.com.
 To access this conference call by telephone, dial (800) 715-9871 or (646) 307-1963 and use the conference ID 4350879.